open-cogsci/osdoc/content/pages/manual/timing.md

  caption: Benchmark results for [listing 4].
 Tested with Windows XP, HP Compaq dc7900, Intel Core 2 Quad Q9400 @ 2.66Ghz, 3GB, 21" ViewSonic P227f CRT.
 Each test was conducted twice (i.e. two sessions).
 The column `Session` corresponds to different test runs.
 The column `Source` indicates whether the measurements are from an external photiodiode, or based on OpenSesame's internal timestamps.
 --%

-As you can see, the [xpyriment] and [psycho] back-ends consistently show a 100 ms interval.
+As you can see, the [xpyriment] and [psycho] backends consistently show a 100 ms interval.
 This is good and just as we would expect.
-However, the [legacy] back-end shows a 90 ms interval.
-This discrepancy is due to the fact that the [legacy] back-end does not use a blocking flip (see [Understanding your monitor]), which leads to some unpredictability in display timing.
+However, the [legacy] backend shows a 90 ms interval.
+This discrepancy is due to the fact that the [legacy] backend does not use a blocking flip (see [Understanding your monitor]), which leads to some unpredictability in display timing.
 Note also that there is close agreement between the timestamps as recorded by the external photodiode and the timestamps reported by OpenSesame.
-This agreement demonstrates that OpenSesame's timestamps are reliable, although, again, they are slightly less reliable for the [legacy] back-end due to the lack of a blocking-flip.
+This agreement demonstrates that OpenSesame's timestamps are reliable, although, again, they are slightly less reliable for the [legacy] backend due to the lack of a blocking-flip.

 ### Checking for clock drift in high-resolution timers (Windows only)

 Under Windows, there are two ways to obtain the system time.
 The Windows *Performance Query Counter* (QPC) API reportedly provides the highest accuracy.
 The CPU *Time Stamp Counter* (TSC), which relies on the number of clock ticks since the CPU started running, is somewhat less accurate.
 Of course, these two timers should be in sync with each other.
 A significant deviation between the QPC and TSC indicates a problem with your system's internal timer.
-Currently, the [psycho] and [xpyriment] back-ends makes use of the QPC.
-The [legacy] back-ends rely on the TSC.
+Currently, the [psycho] and [xpyriment] backends makes use of the QPC.
+The [legacy] backends rely on the TSC.

 %LstDriftBenchmark determines a drift value that indicates how much the QPC and TSC diverge.
 This value should be very close to 1, meaning no divergence.
 Values higher than 1 indicate that the TSC runs faster than the QPC.
 You can run this script directly in a Python interpreter or by pasting it in an INLINE_SCRIPT item (in which case you may need to comment out the references to `matplotlib`, because this library is not included in all OpenSesame packages).